Aspiring border agent, dancer, engineer among concert dead

 Clearer pictures began to emerge Sunday of some of the eight people who died after fans at the Astroworld music festival in Houston suddenly surged toward the stage during a performance by rapper Travis Scott.

 Authorities said Sunday they wouldn’t release the names of the dead, but family members and friends shared accounts of their loved ones with journalists and through social media.
-Mary Barton, a spokeswoman in Houston Mayor Sylvester Turner’s office, said identities were expected to be made public on Monday.
+Mary Benton, a spokeswoman in Houston Mayor Sylvester Turner’s office, said identities were expected to be made public on Monday.

 The dead ranged from 14 to 27 years old, according to Houston officials.
 As of Sunday, 13 people remained hospitalized.

-Note: This story has been updated to correct the name of the mayor’s spokeswoman to Mary Benton, not Barton.